akshypalanisamy/Lexical-Analyzer/README.md

 # Lexical-Analyzer
 A simple lexical analyzer written in Golang.
+This project was made for the Concepts of Programming Languages course.

 This program takes in the grammar of a fictional programming language called hunter-scanner and outputs its tokens and lexemes.